richchapler/AzureSolutionsDocumentation/docs/curricula/SQL_ConfigurationOptimization.md

 ###### Server-Level

-Use the following T‑SQL to check or configure the setting:
+Use the following T‑SQL to configure the setting:

 ```sql
 -- View current setting